On this page

 4.0 Definitions

-Definitions are located in the documents listed below or as a defined word where it is intended to supersede the definitions within the glossary documents:
+Definitions are located in the documents listed in this document or as a defined word where it is intended to supersede the definitions within the glossary documents:

 - Safe Food for Canadians Regulations